armory/documentation/_admin_guides/rate_limit.md

       rateLimit: 100
 ```

-And lastly, you can have more fine-grained control for particular AWS endpoints that might have a different rate limits:
+And finally, you can have more fine-grained control for particular AWS endpoints that might have a different rate limits:

 ```
   implementationLimits: